 - The following are dangerous problems that the definitions and their accompanying examples beget:

-- ‘hostility or prejudice against Jews’.
+- ‘dislike of or prejudice against Jews’.

-- ‘hostility or prejudice against Muslims’.
+- ‘dislike of or prejudice against Muslims’.